tliron/kubernetes-registry-spooler/README.md

     kubectl cp myfile mypodname:/mydirectory/

-You might see where this is going: if we can copy files to the registry's pod, then we can add a sidecar that would pick up these files and push them to the registry for us.
+You might see where this is going: if we can copy files to the registry's pod, then we can add a sidecar that would pick up these files and locally push them to the registry for us.
 In other words: a spooler.

 Installation
 ------------